Skip to main content

 Additionally, provide a direct link or reference to the specific source where the standard can be accessed.
 By including these details, you ensure that your references are accurate and complete, and allow others to locate and access the referenced standard easily.

 It is significant to give credit to your source of information.
-Referencing standards demonstrate academic integrity by showing that you have relied on reliable sources to support your arguments or research.
+Referencing standards demonstrate integrity by showing that you have relied on reliable sources.

-When you are using standards in your academic papers, it's useful to keep a few things in mind about referencing.
+When you are using standards in your documents, it's useful to keep a few things in mind about referencing.

 Do make sure to give credit to the standards you are using by referencing